Tools

 Tool Call Lifecycle

-When an agent needs to use a tool, it follows a standardized sequence of events:
+When an agent needs to use a tool, it follows a standardized sequence of events:-

-ToolCallStart: Indicates the beginning of a tool call with a unique ID and tool name
+ToolCallStart: Indicates the beginning of a tool call with a unique ID

 -